 We often think of workplace injuries as purely physical, but mental health conditions can arise as well.
 It is a common misconception that workers’ compensation will not pay for mental health care or related damages.
 While mental illness alone is not covered by workers’ comp, you can recover benefits if the mental injury impacts your physical health and vice versa.

 Some jobs can be incredibly stressful and demanding.
-Over time, employees in these positions can develop mental health conditions that impact their daily life, including depression, anxiety, and chronic stress.
+Over time, employees in these positions can develop mental health conditions that impact their daily lives, including depression, anxiety, and chronic stress.

 Although these conditions can be damaging, purely mental injuries are not usually covered by workers’ compensation.
 According to Minnesota law, post-traumatic stress disorder (PTSD) is the only mental health condition that is eligible for workers’ compensation benefits